falkmielke/eigentoolbox/README.md

 Pythons quirks are often under de hood (e.g. loops are slow), they are like the `bokeh` of a good photo, they are not in front and focus.
 And they are linked to **readability**, and educational advantages; another area where R does not `shiny`.
 For one reason or another, Python quirks never bothered me.
+I have also tried a bit of `C` and `C++`; I was even more helpless than with R, but felt that I could rule the world if I continued it.
+That route, you clearly expect complicated programming and technical syntax, as the trade-in for power and efficiency.
+Python leans towards usability.
+R is the worst of both worlds: it is neither efficient, nor user-friendly.

 > Oh, how I miss my dictionaries.